imranhsayed/react-hooks/README.md

 > * Hooks are a new addition in React 16.8, which allow you to use state and other React features without writing a class.
 > * For example, useState is a Hook that lets you add React state to function components

+## When would I use a Hook?
+ * If you write a function component and realize you need to add some state to it, previously you had to convert it to a class

 ## Why use React Hooks?

 * They avoid the confusion of `this` keyword and bind this.